Quick Start Guide

 Emergency medication usage and response

 Each Daily Events entry receives a QoL score from 0 to 100.
-Over time, these scores reveal patterns — like QoL dropping when dosages increase, or improving after a dietary change.
-This is how you measure what the numbers alone can't tell you.
+Over time, you can see how that score shifts — like scores dropping when a dose increases, or rising after a dietary change.
+This is how you spot what the numbers alone can't show you.

 Keep these principles in mind as you track